Converting migration files¶

 By default, reference files are located in a separate directory

-(see configuration reference
+(see previewing reference

 Reference files are NOT loaded by default.
 A separate step (type: "reference", mode: "load", with filename as "value") is required.
 Similarly, saving a reference file is done using type: "reference", mode: "save" step, with filename.